-SURG: Small Undergraduate Research Grants
+Small Undergraduate Research Grants: SURG & SURG/CW

 What can I do?

-The URO adheres to a broad definition of research –"research, scholarly, or artistic activities that lead to the production of new knowledge; to increased problem solving capabilities, including design and analysis; to original, critical or historical theory and interpretation; or to the production of art or artistic performance.”
+The URO adheres to a broad definition of research: “Research, scholarly, or artistic activities that lead to the production of new knowledge; to increased problem solving capabilities, including design and analysis; to original, critical or historical theory and interpretation; or to the production of art or artistic performance.”

-How much funding can I get?
+How much SURG funding can I get?

-One-person projects qualify for grants up to $500.
+One-person projects qualify for grants of up to $500.
 Group projects can receive up to $1000.
 The grants are given as cash awards for materials and supplies related to your project only, and will not affect your financial aid.

 Am I eligible?

-You are eligible if you are:
+You are eligible if you:

--A CMU undergraduate student - including freshmen - in a degree-granting program;
+- are a CMU undergraduate student - including freshmen - in a degree-granting program;

--Going to be enrolled during the semester of your grant for Fall or Spring awards, or the semester following your grant for Summer awards;
+- are going to be enrolled during the semester of your grant for Fall or Spring awards, or the semester following your grant for Summer awards;

--In good academic standing (not on probation, leave of absence or suspension).
+- are in good academic standing (not on probation or suspension);

 When should I apply?